rubysoho07/cloudtrail-watcher/README.md

-# cloudtrail-watcher
+# CloudTrail Watcher

-Watching AWS CloudTrail Tool
+When a resource like EC2, S3, and Lambda was created...

+* You can be notified via email or Slack message by using Amazon SNS.
+* You can set default tags for resources.

-## Deploy
+## Deploy Infrastructures

 ### Deploy with SAM (Serverless Application Model)